 The Renfrew County District School Board is committed to equity, inclusion and ensuring everyone feels a strong sense of belonging.
-To help understand student identity and lived experience our district will be conducting our first-ever student census in 2021-2022.

 FAQs